1 Import shadowing¶

 name at all.
 For example, if we want to use some Control.Exception

-functions while also defining our own catch
+functions while also defining our own catch, we have to import the

-former with an explicit hiding of catch
+former with an explicit hiding of catch:

 module Example1 where